irbull/toro/src/content/blog/2025/practical-ai-deck-design/practical-ai-deck-design.md

 description: "In this article, I share how I used AI tools to transform my backyard deck project from a vague vision into a tangible reality."
 ---

-Most AI stories these days are about launching startups, generating code, or doing something abstract on a screen.  _This one isn’t._

-This is the story of how I used very _practical_, very _hands-on_ AI to design and build a real, physical thing in my backyard: a deck, stairs, pergola, and hot tub area; using a mix of AI visualizers, old-school engineering drawings, and a lot of sawdust.
-And the result wasn’t theoretical.
-It’s sitting in my yard right now.
+Most of my work with AI happens in the _expected_ places — writing code, reviewing pull requests, experimenting with language models, or building developer tools.
+It’s part of my everyday toolkit.

+But this project was different.

+This time, I used AI not for work, but for something _tangible_ — designing and building a deck in my backyard.

+What started as a bare patch of grass turned into a hands-on experiment in **practical AI** — using tools like Midjourney and Gemini not to generate code or content, but to help imagine, communicate, and refine a real-world design.

+And unlike most AI projects, this one didn’t live in a repo or a demo.

+It lives in my yard.

 ---